krnooby/ClassMate/README.md

 ---

 <p align="center">
-  Made with ❤️ by ClassMate Team
+  Made with ❤️ by MateLabs Team
 </p>